Saving Pushkin

 Saving Pushkin, also known as Saving Legacy (Учёности плоды) is a 2021 Russian war drama film directed by Igor Ugolnikov.
 The main roles were played by Sergey Bezrukov and Nastassja Kerbengen.

 It was released on October 21, 2021 by Sony Pictures Productions and Releasing (SPPR).

 Plot

 The film is set in 1944 at the Mikhaylovskoye Museum Reserve in the village of Mikhailovskoye.
-Some of the local residents became a partisan, another began to cooperate with the invaders, and left-handed Sergey did not choose any side and decided to just wait.
-Suddenly, a professor of literature, Maria Schiller, arrives from Germany.
-She tells the Wehrmacht soldiers and local residents about Alexander Pushkin.
-Meanwhile, an order comes from Berlin - to remove all historical values from the village.
+Some local residents have joined the partisans, while others have chosen to cooperate with the invaders.
+Left-handed Sergey remains neutral, deciding to simply wait and see how events unfold.
+Suddenly, a literature professor named Maria Schiller arrives from Germany.
+She begins to share stories about Alexander Pushkin with the Wehrmacht soldiers and the local residents.
+Meanwhile, an order comes from Berlin to remove all historical valuables from the village.